breezeight/nicola_blog/docs/dev/ai/anthropic_mcp.md

 The roadmap includes better **protocol-level support** for secure authentication and access control, making MCP more suitable for professional and production use cases.

+## Related Documentation

+- {{ link_with_abstract("local-ai/local-ai.md") }} - Guide to running AI models locally with Ollama, LocalAI, and other solutions.
+MCP can be used to connect to local models for privacy and cost control.

 ## Next Step

 Would you like to begin with: